-From the data provided by LIDAR monitoring, the surface soil movement from climatic conditions and farm management activities can range from 200 - 400 mm over time.
+From the data provided by LIDAR monitoring, the surface soil movement from climatic conditions can range from 200 - 400 mm.

 4.1.2 Rudosol, Sodosol and Dermosol Soil Types

 These soil types are typically gravelly sand, loams or clays, duplex or non-cracking clay soils.
 Panel 114 is located under a mixture of these soil types in which the principal natural movement appears to be soil movement down the slopes and deposition on the flatter areas (Figure 4-1).